 Read “Profiles in Sadism: The Highly Decorated, Highly Despicable Canadian Colonel David Russell Williams”

-Unlike Williams, who was sloppy, GSK was organized, stealthy and meticulous, and thus he terrorized for years.
-He narrowly escaped capture during an attempted break in when encountering a police officer.
+Unlike Williams, who was sloppy, GSK was organized, stealthy and meticulous; and thus, he terrorized for years.
+He narrowly escaped capture during an attempted break in when encountered a police officer.

 The following image is a map designed by DeAngelo that shows a neighborhood he targeted in some detail.
 He labeled it the “punishment map.”
-It was found near a 12/9/78 crime scene in Danville CA. It was of enough interest that police officials put out this video on it.
-Officials believe this map may have been worked on by more than one person (stated at 3:24).
+It was found near a Dec.
+9, 1978, crime scene in Danville, a small community South of San Francisco.
+It was of enough interest that police officials put out a video on it.
+Officials believe this map may have been worked on by more than one person (stated at minute 03:24).
 Suburban neighborhoods were his hunting ground, where he felt in his element.
 Obviously, this map can be studied by a serious criminal for escape routes and concealment.
-Note faint markings for trails through nearby woods.
+Note the faint markings for trails through nearby woods.

-After his close call with the police officer, the Visalia ransacker changed police jobs to Auburn and shifted to terrorizing Sacramento, where his crimes escalated to rape and eventually murder.
-Investigators say DeAngelo’s violent spree ended in 1986 at the age of 40.
+After his close call with the police officer in Visalia, the “Ransacker” changed jobs, joining a police station in Auburn, Calif., where he shifted to terrorizing the eastern Sacramento area.
+His crimes then escalated from ransacking to rape and eventually murder.
+Investigators say DeAngelo’s violent spree ended in 1986 at the age of 40 after the birth of his daughter.

 The GSK in 1981 came up against a heroic 6’3″ male, Gregory Sanchez, who fought him to the bitter end.
 The killer narrowly survived the confrontation and perhaps decided to call it quits, at least for five years.
-He committed one, last murder of an 18 year female in 1986.
+He committed one last murder, that of an 18-year-old female in 1986.
 But much like Dennis Rader, the Wichita BTK killer, the GSK kept taunting his surviving victims and the police.

 DeAngelo was married throughout his entire nocturnal crime sprees.
 How did that work?

 The series “Dark Minds” aired shortly before DeAngelo was arrested.
-This, and a book written on the cases, may have provided tips pointing to this suspect.
+This, and a book written on the cases, and a DNA database helped provide tips pointing to this suspect.
 Police grabbed DNA samples from curbside trash to make the bust.

 “Dark Minds” describes GSK’s M.O. and profiled the killer.
 It also details the nature of his crimes.
 It turned out to be quite accurate, although the real shocker was that DeAngelo was not just ex-military but was a police officer from 1973-1979 in the midst of his first two sprees.

-The second video is with one of the chief investigators on the bust and give more details on some of the inside of the investigations now that DeAngelo is in custody.
+The second video is with one of the chief investigators on the bust and gives more details inside the investigations now that DeAngelo is in custody.

-In 1971, DeAngelo attended Sacramento State University, where he focused on criminal law and received a bachelor’s degree in criminal justice.
-From 1973 to 1975, he worked as a police officer in Exeter, California, near Visalia.
+In 1971, DeAngelo attended Sacramento State University where he focused on criminal law and received a bachelor’s degree in criminal justice.
+From 1973 to 1975, he worked as a police officer in Exeter, Calif., near Visalia.
 Eventually, he was promoted to sergeant and put in charge of the police department’s Joint Attack on Burglary program.
 GSK knew not to crap on his own turf, but Visalia is only five miles away.
-Yes, not a small detail, but not mentioned much in our open source research.
+Yes, not a small detail, but not mentioned much in open-source researches.

 While committing his 1976 to 1979 Sacramento crime spree as the East Area rapist, he was a police officer in nearby old gold-mining community Auburn.
 In July 1979, when he was caught shoplifting a hammer and dog repellent, he was sentenced to six months probation in October that year — and dismissed from the police force.

-He had committed 52 of his serious rapes and murders while a police officer.
+He had committed 52 of his serious rapes and murders while he was an active duty police officer.

-As soon as he was fired from the police force, he headed to southern California, where he committed most of his murders over the next two years and earned the moniker of the Original Night Stalker.
+As soon as he was fired from the police force, he headed to southern California where he committed most of his murders over the next two years and earned the moniker of the Original Night Stalker, though nobody at the time made the connection between the serial killings.
 Wikipedia says his source of income and employment was unknown in the 1980s.

 Read “Smiley Face Murders: More Victims, A Mother’s Torment and Strange Parallels to Belgium’s Dutroux Murders”